andjimbon/andjimbon.github.io/Optimal_portfolio.md

 <img src="images/EF_monte_carlo.png?raw=true"/>

-The **red star** is the portfolio with the lowest sharpe ratio.
+The **red star** is the portfolio with the minimum variance.
 Here the portfolio composition:

  ---- | ----
 Return     |  0.069986